Dr. Everaldo Martinez, Director/Conductor

 While at Texas Tech University, Martinez made his final version of La Conquista (a mythological story of the conquest of Honduras) for violin solo.
 He also has written didactic materials and has furnished hundreds of arrangements of classical and Latin American compositions for his ensembles.
 His viola choir arrangements of Latin American music were showcased at the Texas Music Educator Association convention in San Antonio, TX in 2008 to standing ovations.
 Dr. Martinez is currently the concertmaster of the Bismarck-Mandan Symphony Orchestra and conductor of its Youth Symphony program.
 He teaches violin/viola, music theory and string methods, and conducts chamber music ensembles at University of Mary in Bismarck, ND.
 He is first violin of the recently formed Sonorus String Quartet, recently featured on PBS’s Prairie Musicians.
 He lives in Bismarck with his wife Natalia and their beautiful daughter Isabella, who enjoys playing clarinet and violin.

-Dr. Natalia Vacarciuc, Associate Concertmaster
+Dr. Natalia Vacarciuc, Conductor

 Natalia Vacarciuc, originally from Moldova (one of the republics of the former Soviet Union), received her undergraduate degree in her home town Chisinau, the capital of Moldova, at the Academy of Music “G. Musicescu.”
 Immediately upon completion of these studies, Ms. Vacarciuc became principal cellist at both the National Symphony Orchestra “TV-Radio Moldova” which toured frequently in Italy, Spain, Portugal, and Switzerland and the chamber orchestra of the National Theatre “M. Eminescu.”